‘Minions’ set box office on fire with $108.5 million debut

 Universal and Illumination have had enormous success with the five “Despicable Me” movies and spinoffs, which date back to 2010 and have earned over $3.7 billion at the global box office.

-“Top Gun: Maverick” continues to deliver, adding another $25.5 million to its total, which has already surpassed $1 billion.
-The film is still playing in 3,843 locations even in its sixth weekend in theaters.
+In second place was “Top Gun: Maverick,” which continues to deliver six weeks in, adding another $25.5 million to its total, which has already surpassed $1 billion.
+The Paramount Pictures film is still playing in 3,843 locations.

+Warner Bros.'
+“Elvis” took third place, down only 39% in its second weekend in theaters.
+The Baz Luhrmann film grossed an estimated $19 million through Sunday, bringing its domestic total to $67.3 million.

+Fourth and fifth place went to Universal titles as well with “Jurassic World: Dominion" picking up another $15.7 million and the horror movie “The Black Phone” adding $12.3 million through Sunday.

-Disney's “Lightyear," meanwhile, tumbled further in its third weekend with an estimated $6.5 million through Sunday.
+Disney's “Lightyear," meanwhile, tumbled further in its third weekend with an estimated $6.5 million.
 By Monday, that total should raise to $8.1 million bringing its cumulative earnings to $106.9 million.

 Bleecker Street released “ Mr. Malcolm's List ” this weekend on 1,384 screens in the U.S. and Canada.
 The Regency-era comedy of manners stars Freida Pinto and Zawe Ashton as friends looking to get back at a picky bachelor.
 The studio estimates that the film will have $851,853 by end of Sunday and over $1 million by end of Monday.